Stock market today: Wall Street's AI frenzy and strong bank earnings drive stocks higher - ExBulletin

 The 10-year Treasury yield fell to 3.79% from 3.81% on Monday evening.
 It helps set the rates for mortgages and other large loans.

-The two-year Treasury yield, which moves more in line with Fed expectations, fell from 4.75% to 4.77%.
+The two-year Treasury yield, which moves more in line with Fed expectations, rose slightly to 4.76% from 4.75%.

 In overseas markets, equities rose slightly in Europe and were mixed in Asia.
 Hong Kong’s Hang Seng fell 2.1%, while Japan’s Nikkei 225 gained 0.3%.